alexjlockwood/AndroidDesignPatterns/_posts/2016-08-08-theming-buttons-with-themeoverlays-background-tints.md

 #### The `Widget.AppCompat.Button` button style

-Perhaps not surprisingly, answering this question requires a basic understanding of how AppCompat's internally makes use of default styles and themes.
+To answer this question, we'll first need a basic understanding of how AppCompat determines the default appearance of a standard button.
-AppCompat exposes a number of different styles that developers can use to alter the appearance of a standard button, each extending a base [`Widget.AppCompat.Button`][@style/Widget.AppCompat.Button] style that is applied to all AppCompat-themed buttons by default.<sup><a href="#footnote??????????" id="ref??????????">??????????</a></sup>
+AppCompat defines a number of styles that can be used to alter the appearance of a button, each of which extend a base [`Widget.AppCompat.Button`][@style/Widget.AppCompat.Button] style that is applied to all buttons by default.<sup><a href="#footnote1" id="ref1">1</a></sup>
-Specifying default styles for all views of a certain type is a popular technique that you'll find is used throughout the Android source code; it gives the framework an opportunity to apply a set of default values for each widget, thus encouraging a more consistent user experience across all applications.
-Specifically, the default `Widget.AppCompat.Button` style helps ensure that:
+Specifying a default style to be applied to all views of a certain type is a common technique used throughout the Android source code.
+It gives the framework an opportunity to apply a set of default values for each widget, encouraging a more consistent user experience.
+For `Button`s, the default `Widget.AppCompat.Button` style ensures that:

 * All buttons share the same default minimum width and minimum height (`88dp` and `48dp` respectively, as specified by the [material design spec][MaterialDesignSpecButtons]).
-* All buttons share the same default `TextAppearance` (i.e. displaying text in all capital letters, the same default font family, font color, font size, etc.).
+* All buttons share the same default `TextAppearance` (i.e. text displayed in all capital letters, the same default font family, font size, etc.).
-* All buttons share the same default button background (i.e. same background color, same rounded-rectangular shape, same insets and padding, etc.).<sup><a href="#footnote??????????" id="ref??????????">??????????</a></sup>
+* All buttons share the same default button background (i.e. same background color, same rounded-rectangular shape, same amount of insets and padding, etc.).

-Great, so the `Widget.AppCompat.Button` style helps ensure that all buttons look roughly the same in their default state.
+Great, so the `Widget.AppCompat.Button` style helps ensure that all buttons look roughly the same by default.
 But how are characteristics such as the button's background color chosen in light vs. dark themes, not only in its normal state, but in its disabled, pressed, and focused states as well?
-To do this, AppCompat depends heavily on three different theme attributes:
+To achieve this, AppCompat depends mainly on three different theme attributes:

 * [**`R.attr.colorButtonNormal`**][R.attr.colorButtonNormal]: The color used as a button's